 Inborn errors of metabolism:

-If genotype is unknown, use an FDA cleared CF mutation test to detect the presence of the F508del mutation on both alleles of the CFTR gene.
-Advanced liver disease: monitor closely after initiation and reduce dose.
-Assess ALT/AST and bilirubin levels prior to initiating therapy, every 3 months during the first year of treatment, and annually thereafter.
-If ALT/AST or bilirubin levels increased, monitor closely until resolved.
-Interrupt dosing if ALT/AST is >5XULN or if ALT/AST is >3XULN with bilirubin elevations >2XULN; after resolution, consider restarting.
-Monitor BP periodically and for respiratory events during treatment initiation in patients with ppFEV1 <40.
+If genotype is unknown, use an FDA-cleared CF mutation test to detect the presence of a CFTR mutation followed by verification with bi-directional sequencing when recommended by the mutation test instructions.
+Assess ALT/AST levels prior to initiating therapy, every 3 months during the first year of treatment, and annually thereafter.
+History of ALT/AST elevations: monitor LFTs more frequently.
+If increased ALT/AST levels develop, monitor closely until abnormalities resolved.
+Interrupt dosing if ALT/AST is >5xULN; after resolution, consider restarting.
 Perform baseline and follow-up eye exams.
-Transplanted patients: not recommended.
-Severe renal impairment (CrCl ≤30mL/min) or ESRD.
+Hepatic impairment.
+Severe renal impairment or ESRD.
 Pregnancy.
 Nursing mothers.

 Cystic fibrosis transmembrane conductance regulator (CFTR) potentiator.